Home

 People have a hard time being objective sometimes, and have a tendency to apply their own views to everything.
 This is often true when it comes to animals.

-The truth is, though, that while cats are mammals and similar to humans in many ways, they do have their differences.
+The truth is, though, that while cats are mammals and similar to humans in many ways, cats and humans do have their differences.

 One of those differences is in the way certain vitamins and nutrients are metabolized.
 For humans, supplementation may work, but vitamin C in felines is a different story.